UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

 ELF Parsing
 ~~~~~~~~~~~~
-The ELF binaries have a defined structure for 32-bit and 64-bit architectures, all information regarding parsing ELF binaries has been refereced from the `Linux manual page <https://man7.org/linux/man-pages/man5/elf.5.html>`_.
+The ELF binaries have a defined structure for 32-bit and 64-bit architectures, all information regarding parsing ELF binaries has been referenced from the `Linux manual page <https://man7.org/linux/man-pages/man5/elf.5.html>`_.
 The ELF binary is divided into multiple parts.
 SimEng stores all relevant parts of the `ELF Binary` in a ``char[] processImage`` array, which is a private member variable of the ``LinuxProcess`` class.

 .. image:: ../../assets/elfstruct.png
   :alt: ELF Strucutre
   :align: center

-* The `ELF Header` is the First part of `ELF binary`.
+* The `ELF Header` is the first part of `ELF binary`.
 The `ELF Header` holds information regarding the structure of the `ELF Binary`.
 SimEng extracts the following from the `ELF Header`:

     * The entry point of binary i.e. the virtual address to which the system first transfers control, thus starting execution.
     * The file offset of the `ELF Program Headers`.